 ProRail can reclaim the capacity rights if a titleholder within a period of at least 1 month uses less than 80% of the capacity for public passenger transport on route sections and platform tracks allocated in the timetable (including change sheets), or uses less than 50% of the capacity for other purposes.
 Calculation takes place on the basis of (related) train number per traffic day.
-After each calendar month, ProRail will check the utilisation of the allocated train paths.
-If utilisation of a train path is less than the above values, the capacity can be withdrawn immediately.
-In case of force majeure, the transport operator shall report this to ProRail before the end of the calendar month.
+After each calendar month, ProRail will check the utilisation of the allocated train paths (see Article 9, General Terms and Conditions).
+In the event of force majeure, the railway undertaking must report this to ProRail before the end of the calendar month.
 ProRail will then assess whether force majeure has occurred.